Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/assessment/readme.md

 ...
 ```

+**What to do:** Generate 100 colors.
+Make sure each color swatch has a unqiue color.

 ## 6 Shopping cart

 Clicking a color swatch adds it to the shopping cart.
 The cart is a list and each row is made up of some text, buttons, and an input. **You should style these.**

 In this step your goal is to style the form elements that show up in the shopping cart.

+The cart displays when you click a swatch.
+You won't see it unless you click a swatch to add a swatch to the cart!

+**What to do:** Style the shopping cart.
+There is text, an input and three buttons here.
+All three of these things should have a style!

 ## 7 Style the contact form

 At the bottom of the page is a contact form.
 Your goal is style this.

 None of the elemenets should use the default styles and all element should look the same.

+**What to do:** Style the form elements.
+There are several inputs and a button, style all of these.

 ## 8 Ticker Tape